 When the solar system adopts the buggy SolGrid telepathic network designed by former Space Force officer Patrick James, Jack Commer’s charming but impudent son Jonathan James instigates a rebellion against what he considers brainwashing.

-As actors in the Forensic Squad theatrical troupe adapt to the giddy, chaotic society resulting from the outlawing of all private property, CommWealth officials probe their breaking of the Four Rules that sustain the system, and several members navigate a twist of betrayals, double agents, and murder to find themselves leading a suicidal revolution.
+As actors in the Forensic Squad theatrical troupe struggle to adapt to the chaotic society resulting from the outlawing of all private property, CommWealth officials probe their breaking of the Four Rules sustaining the system, and several members navigate a twist of betrayals, double agents, and murder to find themselves leading a suicidal revolution.